tngaspar/isitdown-alert/README.md

 # Is It Down Alert - Webpage Status Email Alerts

 Validates if webpages are online on a predefined interval.
 Sends email alerts from gmail account if a page is down.
-Validation results are stored in a `PostgresDB` and displayed on a Dashboard build with `Flask`, `Jinja` and `Chart.js`.
+Validation results are stored in a `PostgresDB` and displayed on a Dashboard built with `Flask`, `Jinja` and `Chart.js`.
 Quick and simple deployment using Docker containers.

 Live example of Dashboard [here](http://isitdown.tgaspar.com/).